Ascend/ascend-deployer/README.en.md

 ### Proxy Configuration

-If you want to use an HTTP proxy, either configure the proxy in an environment variable (recommended) or configure the proxy in the downloader/config.ini file.
+If you want to use an HTTP proxy, configure the proxy in an environment variable.
 If a certificate error occurs during the download process, it may be that the proxy server has a security mechanism for certificate replacement, so you need to install the proxy server certificate first.

 1. Configure the agent in the environment variable as follows